 A survey conducted by the IDB in partnership with Uber and Ipsos in Brazil, Chile, Mexico and Colombia determined that only 6% of Uber travel platform contractors are women, compared to 94% of men.
-In relation to the working conditions of the sector, a recent study on female taxi drivers highlights the long hours behind flexible work, physical and psychological risks, as well as their vulnerability to gender violence and sexual harassment that they face daily in this highly male-dominated industry.
+In relation to the working conditions of the transportation sector, a recent study on female traditional taxi drivers highlights the long hours behind flexible work, physical and psychological risks, as well as their vulnerability to gender violence and sexual harassment that they face daily in this highly male-dominated industry.
 From this study we showcase the following key aspects that can be used to illustrate how current urban planning affects female drivers´ working conditions:

 - Health risks: Occupational characteristics of the sector, such as a sedentary lifestyle and constant time pressure predispose female and male drivers to health risks, causing cardiovascular diseases, overweight and depression.
 However, the lack of safe toilets, especially at night, was reported by the female drivers of the study as being one of their biggest concerns impacting their heath.
 The control on the water they drink is directly related to a higher probability to suffer kidney problems.